Conf42 JavaScript 2023 - Online

 Summary

-• There are two terms in access control that usually confuse developer authentication and authorization.
-The difference is similar to passport and flight ticket.
+• There are two terms in access control that usually confuse developer, authentication and authorization.
 But authentication has also many advanced features.
-For developers it's simple because there are many software providers that let you feel all that advanced feature as a service.
+For developers is simple because there are many, many software as a service providers.
+But authorization also require some features, right?

-• Gabriel: Today I'm going to talk about how can we do better authorization in Javascript application.
+• Gabriel: Today I'm going to talk about how can we do better authorization in JavaScript application.
 He says a more clean way to code authorization is using middleware.
-Gabriel: We need more granular level of permitio to make sure a user is allowed to do some action.
+Gabriel: We need more granular level of permissions to make sure a user is allowed to do some action.

 • Before we are doing authorization, we need to model the permission model.
-What is the easiest way to model is think about three principle.
-Second point is the level of authorization application stack built.
-Why it is important to design a permitio model.
+What is the easiest way to model is think about three principles.
+The way that we are exposing to the user the application logic and the data itself.
+Second point is the level of authorization applications stack built.

 • Policy languages is a trend that coming by for the last years.
 Every couple of months you see a new policy language release.
 Today we are going to talk about three policy language.
-Open policy agent, Cedar and permitio.
-Easy to config and use the code for the most invest use cases.
+There are agents.
+Another option is to have your authorization service with some UI.

 • Opal is a Docker compose that has Opal and also some infrastructure that we create running it locally.
-All the decision happened not in the application, happened as a result of the policy.
-In production you can scale this OPA client again and again for every application that you need.
+The policies sit in a git repository that I'm launching in another docker container.
+In production you can scale this opal client again and again for every application that you need and you will always get the same decision.

 Transcript